 Here I compile some of the key tips you must have in mind when you start on research and picking up problems to solve.

-3. Before you make any assumptions or thoughts on any problem, you must read A LOT of papers first.
+- Before you make any assumptions or thoughts on any problem, you must read A LOT of papers first.
 Focus on the research methodology first.
-Please be aware that 99% of the time, your intuition, thoughts or assumptions is misinformed.
+Please be aware that 99% of the time, your intuition, thoughts, or assumptions are misinformed.
 You can use your intuition, once your brain is fixed via reading lots of papers.

-4. Write everyday on the paper you plan to submit (even before your actual experiment).
+- Write every day on the paper you plan to submit (even before your actual experiment).
 Writing will help clear your mind and systematize your research.